zakocord/RoPirate/README.md

 #### Is this a virus?

 This is not a virus.
-The source code is available for you to check.

 #### Error occurs.